Linkedin Tips & Strategies

 • Use empty line breaks to create plenty of white space.

-• Use bullet points (like these!) or a numbered list to make key points stand out.
+• Use bullet points or a numbered list to make key points stand out.

 Step 4: Tag Relevant People and Pages (@)

 Tagging is one of the most powerful tools for extending the reach of your post.
-When you tag a person or a company, your announcement can appear in the feeds of their followers, too.
+When you tag a person or a company, your announcement can appear in the feeds of their followers too.
+Learn more about how to tag someone on LinkedIn effectively.

-• Do tag: Your new or former company, key team members who contributed to a project, clients who gave you permission, or mentors you thanked in your post.
+• Do tag: Your new or former company, key team members, clients with permission, or mentors mentioned in your post.

-• Don’t tag: A long list of random influencers or people you don't know just to get their attention.
-It's disingenuous and comes off as spammy.
-Etiquette matters.
+• Don’t tag: A long list of random influencers or people you don't know.
+It's disingenuous and can be spammy.

 Step 5: Use 3-5 Strategic Hashtags